Cambridge Home and EU Scholarship Scheme (CHESS)

 - Students apply for admission by the deadline above (GRADSAF)

-- Departments nominate students to the Student Registry by 10 April (with a 'Statement of support' for each student)
+- Departments nominate students to the Student Registry by late February (with a 'Statement of support' for each student)

-- End of April - successful students notified by Student Registry.
-If candidates have not received an email by mid-May, they should assume that their application for a CHESS award has not been successful.
+- Start of April - successful students notified by Student Registry.
+If candidates have not received an offer by end April, they should assume that their application for a CHESS award has not been successful.

 We regret that we are not able to give feedback at any stage of the competition.